sarah-dennis/extended-lubrication-theory/README.md

 perturbed lubrication theory models (epsilon^2-PLT and epsilon^4-PLT) can be found in the paper.

 #------------------------------------------------------------------------------
-# Reynolds, ELT & PLT Solvers
+# REYNOLDS, ELT & PLT SOLVERS
 #------------------------------------------------------------------------------

 To use the Reynolds, PLT, or ELT solvers, use file reyn_run.py